asyncapi/website/pages/docs/tutorials/configure-asyncapi-kafka.md

 - The `payload` property defines the content of the event using AsyncAPI schemas.
 It means that your event payload should contain a user-id which is an integer and a user-email property which is a string property

 ## Summary

-In this tutorial, you learned how to create an AsyncAPI specification document via a real-world example.
-This tutorial is just a starting point; you'll need to add your own business logic to it.
-Take some time to play with it.
-There are still lots of things to be covered, but the intent of this tutorial is to make it simple for you to get an idea of the potential.
+In this tutorial, you learned how to create an AsyncAPI specification document for Kafka.
+You generated an AsyncAPI document which defines the structure of the Kafka messages in a machine readabe format which makes it easier to maintian event driven architecture.
+Try adding your own buisness logic and playing around with it.

+## Next Steps

+Now that you know how to write an AsyncAPI document, proceed to learn how to validate your message in Kafka using AsyncAPI.